Please screenshot this page and send it to info@mim-essay.com

 images/blogs/contentImages/final-exam-results-test-reading-books-words-concept.jpg

 Till now, you might have understood what the GRE and GATE exams are.
-So, when you choose to appear for any of these exams, you must ensure to prepare an effective plan to study for the examination.
+So, when you choose to appear for any of these exams, you must ensure that you prepare an effective plan to study for the examination.
 Cramming doesn’t work for exams like GRE vs GATE, as achieving an impressive score is possible only through significant preparation.

 Preparing for GRE